Cheap International Flights from India in October — Best Destinations, Fares, Booking Tips

 How can I avoid the late-October Diwali fare surge?

 The late-October surge is predictable and avoidable.
-HappyFares data shows the steepest fare jumps occur Oct 22-27 each year, with median international fares climbing 38-52% above Oct 1-10 levels on Southeast Asia routes — and 22-34% above on Gulf routes.
+The steepest fare jumps tend to occur around Oct 22-27 each year, with international fares on Southeast Asia routes climbing well above early-October levels — and Gulf routes rising to a lesser degree.
 Travellers who must depart in the surge window should target the very last days of October instead.
-[ORIGINAL DATA]

 Three surge-avoidance strategies